jacksegal/google-compute-snapshot/README.md

 ## How it works
 gcloud-snapshot.sh will:

-- Determine the device ID of the Google Compute Engine server on which the script runs
+- Determine the Instance ID of the Google Compute Engine server on which the script runs
-- Get the Primary Disk ID attached to that instance
+- Get all the Disk IDs attached to that instance
-- Take a snapshot of Disk
+- Take a snapshot of each Disk
-- The script will then delete all associated snapshots taken by the script that are older than 7 days (optional: [default snapshot retention can be changed by using -d flag](#snapshot-retention))
+- The script will then delete all associated snapshots taken by the script for the Instance that are older than 7 days (optional: [default snapshot retention can be changed by using -d flag](#snapshot-retention))

 ## Prerequisites